Anna Ruth Chambers

 Academic Interests

 I am broadly interested in (1) how the cerebral cortex processes sensory information in order to drive behavior, and (2) how experience (through learning, injury or disease, for example) affects the structure and function of the cortex.
 In order to investigate these topics, I have employed a variety of techniques, including extracellular electrophysiology, multiphoton imaging, and animal behavior.
-As a postdoc in Koen Vervaeke's group, I am currently working towards an understanding of the microcircuit structure and function of the retrosplenial cortex, a brain region that is critical for spatial navigation and memory.
+As a researcher in Koen Vervaeke's group, I am currently working towards an understanding of the microcircuit structure and function of the retrosplenial cortex, a brain region that is critical for spatial navigation and memory.

 Education and Training

-2016-present Postdoc, University of Oslo
+2016-2019 Postdoc, University of Oslo

 2015-2016 Postdoc, Johannes Gutenberg University